 The focused practice of our clinic permits us to optimize the circumcision procedure as well as the overall experience.

-Having served thousands of babies and families we have developed specialized systems and processes to offer these services better than any other institution.
+Having served thousands of babies and families we have developed specialized systems and processes to offer these services differently than any other institution.

 Preparation for Your Baby Boy

 You will receive detailed instruction on how to prepare your son for the 30 second operation.
 This includes how to time feeding before surgery to maximize your babies comfort.
 Babies will have Tylenol before and after surgery, and are given a sugary pacifier to distract and entertain them during the procedure.
 Some babies even sleep through the whole thing.

 You will receive instructions on how to provide care after the circumcision.
 The goal is to minimize your child’s discomfort and promote healing.
 You will be shown how to minimize the risk of infection and informed of warning signs to watch for in case of any complications.
 Our doctors are available by phone after surgery and a check-up appointment will be scheduled for the next day.

 A Baby Circumcision Clinic